jcastillo7/mined-gatech.github.io/_posts/members/2015-05-07-abdul-hafeez.md

   url: http://ahafeez7.github.io/ # Optional
 ---

 Abdul is a postdoctoral fellow in the MINED research group at Georgia Tech.
-He received his PhD from Virginia Tech.
 Currently, he is pursuing research in materials informatics and leading the efforts of matIN; a collaborative plaform for innovative materials research.
+Further, Abdul is interested in cross-disciplinary collaborations in the data science and parallel computing.

 **Research Interests**

 * Materials Informatics
 * Big Data Analytics
 * Parallel Computing
-* Machine Learning